yeehaa123/elab/CHAT/platform.md

 ### Main Research Question

-At its core, this project endeavors to explore how programming opens up new, innovative types of learning and research in the humanities.
-To answer this question, we want to design a coding platform that accelerates these processes and creates new models for collaboration in the humanities.
-Through the platform, we will explore what forms of (collaborative) interaction models programming allows (see user interaction models, Bradley, 2004).
-We will also investigate about how scholarly primitives (Unsworth, 2002) can better guide the development and investigation of tools.
+This project explores how coding can open up new, innovative types of learning and research in the humanities.
+To answer this question, we will design a coding platform that accelerates these processes and creates new models for collaboration in the humanities.

 ### Goal and Problem